WebexCC-SA/LAB-2857/docs/07-connectflow-02-ai-agent.md

 1. Remove the connection between the AI Agent Node, and the 'Agent Message' SMS Node.
 You do this by selecting the connection and clicking on the **Delete** button on the bottom of the Flow Editor canvas.

-2. Add a new Branch Node, connect it to the AI Agent Node, and configure it like this:
+2. Add a new Branch Node, connect it to the AI Agent Node (_on_Success_ branch), and configure it like this:

     ![Branch Node to check if it is the last message](images/branch-ai-agent.png){style="width:800px; display:block; margin:0 auto;"}